accessibleIslam/IslamicWisdom/EnglishProverbs.md

 https://quran.com/7/189

-- It is He who created you from one soul and created from it its mate that he1 might dwell in security with her.
-And when he [i.e., man] covers her,2 she carries a light burden [i.e., a pregnancy] and continues therein.
-And when it becomes heavy, they both invoke Allāh, their Lord, "If You should give us a good3 [child], we will surely be among the grateful."
+- It is He who created you from one soul and created from it its mate that he might dwell in security with her.
+And when he [i.e., man] covers her, she carries a light burden [i.e., a pregnancy] and continues therein.
+And when it becomes heavy, they both invoke Allāh, their Lord, "If You should give us a good [child], we will surely be among the grateful."

 https://quran.com/5/2